blinken/amz_sp_api/lib/product-pricing-api-model/docs/ProductPricingApi.md

 api_instance = AmzSpApi::ProductPricingApiModel::ProductPricingApi.new

-marketplace_id = "marketplace_id_example" # String | A marketplace identifier.
+marketplace_id = 'marketplace_id_example' # String | A marketplace identifier.
 Specifies the marketplace for which prices are returned.

-item_condition = "item_condition_example" # String | Filters the offer listings based on item condition.
+item_condition = 'item_condition_example' # String | Filters the offer listings based on item condition.
 Possible values: New, Used, Collectible, Refurbished, Club.

-seller_sku = "seller_sku_example" # String | Identifies an item in the given marketplace.
+seller_sku = 'seller_sku_example' # String | Identifies an item in the given marketplace.
 SellerSKU is qualified by the seller's SellerId, which is included with every operation that you submit.

 opts = {
-  customer_type: "customer_type_example" # String | Indicates whether to request Consumer or Business offers.
+  customer_type: 'customer_type_example' # String | Indicates whether to request Consumer or Business offers.
 Default is Consumer.
 }

 begin